nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

      * e.g. "mark -s 1 active" and "mark -s1 active" should have the same effect.

-7. **Enhancement 7**: Make upcoming command throw an error when trying to find deliveries with end date earlier than start date.
+7. **Enhancement 7**: Make upcoming command throw an error when the date and time input for the aft/DELIVERY_DATE_TIME` parameter is later than the date and time input for parameter `bef/DELIVERY_DATE_TIME`.
    * **Description**: The current implementation allows users to find deliveries with end date earlier than start date without any warning.
    * **Tasks**:
      * We plan to add an error message when a user tries to find deliveries with end date earlier than start date.